ValancedBreakfast/CharmReValance/ReadMe.md

 - Syengry w/ Fury of the Fallen: While furious, damage increases by ~2.7 per lost mask.
 - Synergy w/ Stalwart Shell: Radius increased by 30%.
 - Synergy w/ Steady Body: Damage increases by ~0.7 per lost mask.
 Radius increased by 15%.
-- _Synergy w/ Flukenest: Causes a spray of flukes in all directions.
-(Not yet implemented.)_
+- Synergy w/ Flukenest: Causes a spray of flukes in all directions.

 ### Wayward Compass